A step-by-step guide to mastering Instagram for business in 2025

 Step 4: Click on the white arrow in the bottom right corner to post

-• Live feed – Live feeds are becoming increasingly popular on Instagram and are a great way to engage your followers because they can tune into your content in real time.
+Live feeds are another form of posting on Instagram, and are becoming an increasingly popular way to engage your followers because they can tune into your content in real time.

 If you want inspiration for your Insta account, be sure to check out our list of the top Instagram accounts every entrepreneur should follow.